 Get to the Stonehenge

-While on the road trip to Stonehenge, being able to choose a different vehicle to take you to an unforgettable destination is urgent.
+While on the road trip to Stonehenge, being able to choose a different vehicle to take you to an unforgettable destination is important.
 This section will cover the route from London to Stonehenge.

-Located on the Salisbury Plain, Stonehenge is two hours from London, and you have three modes of travel to get there: by public transportation, public transportation, or car.
+Located on the Salisbury Plain, Stonehenge is two hours from London, and you have several options to get there: by public transportation, Stonehenge tour bus, or car.